What is Zen?

 The Vedic and Zen approaches also tend to differ in the effort one invests into trying to attain presence.

-Being effortless, as we are in Vedic meditation, tends to be a lot easier, and having a mantra seems to bring considerable more benefit to your ability to stay present moment oriented.
+Being effortless, as we are in Vedic meditation, tends to be a lot easier, and having a mantra seems to bring considerably more benefit to your ability to stay present moment oriented.
 This is substantiated by a study at Harvard, which showed that Vedic meditation is four times more effective at developing present moment awareness than Zen meditation.